zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

     return model
 ```

-**Note**: The above code is only for illustration purpsoes.
-Full code can be seen
+**Note**: The above code is only for illustration purposes.
+View the full code
 [here](https://github.com/zenml-io/zenml/tree/main/examples/neptune_tracking)

 You can see that using `get_neptune_run` in the Neptune integration ensures that the user does not